projectcapsule/capsule/README.md

   A. Although under frequent development and improvements, Capsule is ready to be used in production environments as currently, people are using it in public and private deployments.
 Check out the [release](https://github.com/clastix/capsule/releases) page for a detailed list of available versions.

-- Q. Does it work with my Kuberentes XYZ distribution?
+- Q. Does it work with my Kubernetes XYZ distribution?

   A. We tested Capsule with vanilla Kubernetes 1.16+ on private environments and public clouds.
 We expect it to work smoothly on any other Kubernetes distribution.
 Please, let us know if you find it doesn't.